patrick-guy-rodies/staticevent/README.md

 # Hugo Static Templates with OpenFaaS

-This repo contains Yaml file to install OpenFaaS with TLS.
-Certificate is from LetsEncrypt, Domain used is from freenom and DNS from Azure
+This repo contains the Hugo templates and components to run a static website using openfaas

 ## Key features

-* LetsEncrypt certificate
-* DNS Azure service
-* Domain name from Free service called freenom
-* No use of Helm - :-)
+* Driven static web pages from FaaS
+* Templates scaffolded application

 ## Possible Improvements
 * Disaster Recovery